what we do?

 Finally, the detection of electromagnetic emissions provides further information on the vessel, providing a ‘fingerprint’ which can be used for identification.

-This smart data can then be collated in the cloud , analysed and used to drive alerts of suspicious activity [such as large vessels not painting on AIS].
+This smart data can then be collated in the cloud , analysed and used to drive alerts of suspicious activity such as large vessels not transmitting on AIS.

 Traditional surveillance methods utilising patrol aircraft and vessels are very expensive and non-persistent.
 So the ability to build a picture and provide specific cueing is key.